-exportdata : Exports numerical data si uch as s spectral ages, errors and injection indices to a text file.
+exportdata: Exports numerical data such as spectral ages, errors and injection indices to a text file.

-Parameters set prior to runni ing command dataloc : Set the location for data to be exported (DEFAULT = $./data$ ).
+Parameters set prior to running command dataloc:: Set the location for data to be exported (DEFAULT = ./data).

-dataset: Select which data set for which the data should be exported. datatobeexported: Select which data should be exported.
-Parameters set within the main in command datatobeexported: Select which data should be exported. dataset : Select which data set for which the data should be exported. datatobeexported : Select which data should be exported. filename: Enter a name to be appended to the end of the standard naming formation of the filename : Enter a name to be appended to the end of the standard naming format
+Parameters set within the main command dataset: Select which data set for which the data should be exported. datatobeexported: Select which data should be exported. filename: Enter a name to be appended to the end of the standard naming format.